ALERT: Being above the median income on the means test is not an automatic bar to filing bankruptcy

-In almost 10 years of dealing with the means test, I’d guess less than a dozen of my clients have been kept from filing Chapter 7 by the means test.
-Median income by state.
+In 15 years of dealing with the means test, I’d guess less than a dozen of my clients have been kept from filing Chapter 7 by the means test.

 The means test is ugly, obscure, time consuming, and still subject to a lot of uncertainty.
 But if it was designed to keep people out of bankruptcy, it hasn’t worked very well.